lczx/watcher/README.md

 although useless, Android application; hopefully learning new things in the meantime.

-This was made for some people I know that play a game named *Ingress*, if you are frustrated by "Glyph Hacking" this may be for you.
+This was originally made for some people I know that play a game named *Ingress*, if you are frustrated by "Glyph Hacking" this may be for you.

 It is needless to say that this surely violates the game's EULA, in